 Above: In the classically detailed and proportioned New England entry hall, Stillin mixes in midcentury Italian coat hooks sourced from Wyeth and a vintage Arts and Crafts style umbrella stand sourced from his own shop in East Hampton.

 Above: Stilin’s design approach to the the 1940s barns was to give them a more loft-like feel in contrast to the 19th-century farmhouse aesthetic; all the trim has been painted white and the floors are concrete.
 The original exposed beams recall a structural history that is particular to the barns.
 In the living room of the guest barn, Stilin hangs a series of vintage industrial lights from the 1950s in contrast to the beams.
 “The lights are very functional for the space and the shape and form have a nice graphic relationship with the beams,” Stillin says.
 “The texture of the glass and bronze play off well with the crisp painted walls and concrete floors.”

 Above: The second barn, a former working barn, was converted to a gym with solid black rubber tile on the floor.
 “The wall was already painted with the white stripe, so we just cleaned it up and left it how it was,” Stillin says.
 “It is very graphic and I love it.”

 See The Architect is In: A Home in the Hamptons Designed to Endure for more architecture in the Hamptons.
-Remodelista Architecture and Designer Directory members Stelle Lomont and Rouhani renovate a beach house for a three-generation family in Amagansett.
+Remodelista Architecture and Designer Directory members Stelle Lomont Rouhani Architects (formerly Stelle Architects) renovate a beach house for a three-generation family in Amagansett.